I had NOT dared, but it's been something I've been considering for some time now. Challenge accepted!

 The average woman will buy more than 12,000 tampons in her lifetime!That’s a lot of waste and money spent.
-So, although I had switched to healthier chlorine-free options, I didn't tackle the environmental or cost factor, which is why I finally decided to at least try making the switch to a Ruby Cup, which is made of 100% medical grade silicone, free from toxins, bleaches and perfumes.
-Basically, cups collect your flow and can be emptied into the toilet and then can be cleaned and reused again and again.
+So, although I had switched to healthier chlorine-free options, I didn't tackle the environmental or cost factor, which is why I finally decided to at least try making the switch to a cup made of 100% medical grade silicone, free from toxins, bleaches and perfumes.
+Basically, period cups collect your flow and can be emptied into the toilet and then can be cleaned and reused again and again.

 Warning: Last chance, if this topic is making you uncomfortable or grossing you out, here is your chance to stop reading.

 Cost-Savings & Eco-Friendly:

-- You can use a Ruby Cup for up to 12 hours.
+- You can use a cup for up to 12 hours.

 - Save yourself some money!
 One Ruby Cup costs $32.59 USD; 28.95 EUR and lasts up to 10 years.
 Other cost effective options are listed below as well, but they don't have the giveback element.

 Buy 1, Give 1

-Ruby Cup also lives by the "Buy One Give One" program, setting themselves apart as the ONLY and FIRST menstrual cup brand to include a donation to a girl in need for every cup sold.
+Ruby Cup lives by the "Buy One Give One" program, setting themselves apart as the ONLY and FIRST menstrual cup brand to include a donation to a girl in need for every cup sold.
 Every cup distributed to a girl in need, in countries like Kenya, includes education on the female anatomy, reproductive health and Ruby Cup usage & hygiene too.
 So, you can feel even better about making the switch on so many levels.

 I'll be honest I was a bit intimidated by the size and durability and stiffness of the medical grade silicone at first, but once I inserted it properly, it didn't hurt.